Pregnant Pippa Middleton Steals Kate’s Style In $89 Seraphine Maternity Dress

 Pippa Middleton just did something a lot of younger sisters can relate to, she copied her older sister’s style.
-People Magazine reports that Middleton was seen running errands in a maternity dress by Seraphine, a label that Kate wore when she was pregnant.
+People Magazine reports that the Middleton was seen running errands in a maternity dress by Seraphine, a label that Kate wore when she was pregnant.

 According to People, Seraphine is one of Kate Middleton’s favorite brands of maternity clothing and she’s donned garments by the designer during each of her three pregnancies.
 The company’s official blog points out that Kate wore their fuschia knot front maternity dress in the first official photos of a newborn Prince George.

-Pippa’s dress, a white cotton number with blue lace embellishments, retails for $89.
-She wore sneakers with the dress, an understandable shoe choice for doing errands, and accessorized with a brown cross-body bag.
+Pippa’s dress, a white cotton number with blue lace embellishments retails for $89.
+She wore sneakers with the dress, an understandable shoe choice for doing errands and accessorized with a brown cross-body bag.

 As The Daily Mail reports, she did not let her pregnancy stop her from hauling grocery bags and Ikea furniture items from a car to her London home.
 She’s made it pretty clear that she wants to be active during while she’s pregnant.
 In a column for Waitrose Weekend Magazine, Pippa revealed that Serena Williams had inspired her to continue playing tennis while she’s expecting.
 Serena Williams famously won the Australian Open while she was carrying her first child, Olympia.